Amlakpo Wind Farm

 The landscape is predominantly flat with some small hills not exceeding 50 m above sea level.
 The natural vegetation consists mostly of grasses and small bushes.
 The land is agriculturally dominated and is used for small scale farming and pasture.
 Some small watercourses, which fall dry during periods with little precipitation, lead through the area.
 The planned turbines are situated on agricultural and wasteland owned by several families and communities of the area.

 In June 2014, Upwind has received the Provisional Generation and Wholesale Supply Licence from the Energy Commission of Ghana.
-In addition, the Ada West District Assembly expressed “no objection”towards the implementation of the wind park.
-Besides, the Amlakpo Wind Farm received in September 2014 the final Environmental Permit from the Ghana Environmental Protection Agency (EPA), which was renewed recently with a validity period until autumn 2019.
+In addition, the Ada West District Assembly expressed “no objection” towards the implementation of the wind park.
+Besides, the Amlakpo Wind Farm received in September 2014 the final Environmental Permit from the Ghana Environmental Protection Agency (EPA).